marobledo/Backups-AXT/README.md

 Perl modules needed:

 Net::Telnet
 It is to connect to the equipments.

 fecha.pm
-  put it into the perl modules path like /usr/lib/perl5/5.8.8/ is used for know the date, hour and yesterday date
+Put it into the perl modules path like /usr/lib/perl5/5.8.8/ is used for know the date, hour and yesterday date

 Scripts:

 launchBackups.sh
-  bash script that launches different backup scripts based on models.
+Bash script that launches different backup scripts based on models.
 It search for equipment into the /etc/hosts and store the output       into a file that then splits into 100 equipments per execution.

 BackupTotCISCO.pl
 It performs CISCO Backups, based on an array of commands and store the output into the server based on hostnames and dates